GeniALE/SiteWebGeniALE/README.md

 If it doesn't work, you can always create a super user like this:

-`python manage.py createsuperuser`
+6. `docker-compose run web python manage.py createsuperuser`

 ## Branching model

 For this project, we are using Git Flow.

 Basically, you have those type of branches :